rahuman23/SG-Nutanix-NEXT-ERA-Lab-Guide/index.rst

   At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up the Nutanix Enterprise Cloud stack and should be well prepared for a hosted or onsite proof-of-concept (POC) engagement.

-  To access the cluster, enter the following URL - https://10.42.83.37:9440/console/#login in your browser.
+  To access the ERA VM, enter the following URL - https://10.42.83.111:8443 in your browser.

   This will bring you the Prism Management interface.